Senate panel advances Garland's nomination as U.S. attorney general | Politics

 Senate panel advances Garland's nomination as U.S. attorney general

-Merrick Garland, President Joe Biden's pick for attorney general, moved a step closer to securing Senate confirmation as the top U.S. law enforcement official on Monday with the Judiciary Committee throwing its weight behind his nomination.
-The federal appellate judge won bipartisan support in a 15-7 tally in the Senate Judiciary Committee to advance his nomination to the Senate floor for a vote that Democrats hope will be held sometime this week.
+Merrick Garland, President Joe Biden's pick for attorney general, moved a step closer on Monday to securing Senate confirmation as the top U.S. law enforcement official, with the Judiciary Committee throwing its weight behind his nomination.
+The federal appellate judge won bipartisan support in a 15-7 tally in the Senate Judiciary Committee to advance his nomination to the Senate floor for a vote that Democrats hope will be held this week.
 Among the four Republicans voting in favor of Garland were two former chairmen of the committee, Chuck Grassley and Lindsey Graham.

+Garland drew the support of the committee's Democrats, while seven Republicans voted no. The former federal prosecutor is widely expected to win confirmation.
+The Senate in 2016, then controlled by Republicans, refused to consider Garland's nomination to the U.S. Supreme Court by Democratic President Barack Obama.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)